Crisp Potato Latkes Recipe

 • Onion – Halved and peeled

-• Flour – Binds the batter and adds structure and stability to the pancakes for frying
+• Flour and Egg – Bind the batter and add structure and stability to the pancakes for frying.
+You can substitute the flour with 2 Tbsp of kosher matzo meal (which is traditional).

-• Baking powder – leavening agent to add some fluff and better texture to your potato latkes
+• Baking powder – a leavening to add some fluff and create better texture

 Ingredients for Latke recipe

-• Grate – Grate the potatoes and half of an onion using the large holes on a box grater or in a food processor.
+• Grate the potatoes and half of an onion using the large holes on a box grater or in a food processor.
 Use a dishtowel or cheesecloth to squeeze out excess liquid.
+Draining potatoes can stain your towel so don’t use your prized kitchen towels for this.

 How to drain excess liquid from grated potatoes for latkes